What is Group Therapy?

 - Being in a group enhances each members sense of belonging, acceptance, and validation.

-Open Art Therapy Studio is currently being held on Wednesdays from 1:30 p.m. until 3:00 p.m.
+Creative Coping Studio is currently held on select Fridays throughout the semester.
 Any student may participate and you do not have to be a current client of the counseling center.
-Art supplies are provided.
-It is not required for one to attend regularly.
-Students may choose to participate any time open studio is offered.
+Join us and learn how to utilize

 How do I join a group?

-If you are a client of our center, you may contact us anytime to be placed in a therapy group.
+If you are a client of our center, you may contact us anytime to inquire about participating in a non drop-in therapy group.
 If you would like more information about our group offerings, it may be helpful to schedule an appointment with your individual counselor to discuss your interest in group therapy.

+There are many great group therapy options in the local community.
 If you are interested in working with a mental health provider in the community and have health insurance coverage, most insurance carriers provide referrals for mental health services through their website or over the phone.
-Click here for information on how to navigate using health insurance to receive mental healthcare services.
+Information on how to navigate using health insurance to receive mental healthcare services.
 As an additional referral source, Psychology Today provides a therapist directory and can help you connect with therapists in the community.
 As the UNF Counseling Center is not affiliated with any insurance carriers or Psychology today, we are unable to vouch for or endorse any of the providers you may be referred to.